Megan first joined Accountability Counsel as a Post-Graduate Policy Fellow in 2021.

-Megan is joining Accountability Counsel as a Bernstein Fellow in International Human Rights.
-She is a recent graduate of Yale Law School, where she was a member of the Lowenstein International Human Rights Clinic.
-Her projects there covered issues ranging from sexual and reproductive rights in Latin America and the Caribbean to the global erosion of fundamental rights to legal assistance for people detained in counterterrorism proceedings.
-During law school, she worked at the Institute for Justice and Democracy in Haiti on promoting accountability for UN peacekeeping abuses and government corruption.
-She also interned at the European Court of Human Rights, where her research focused on State responsibility for environmental disasters and industrial accidents.
-Before law school, Megan created educational content for Haitian Kreyòl learners at HaitiHub LLC.
-She graduated from Duke University with a B.A. in English and minors in African American Studies and French.
-She enjoys learning new recipes and exploring secondhand bookstores.
+Megan received her J.D. from Yale Law School, where she was a member of the Lowenstein International Human Rights Clinic.
+Her advocacy projects covered a wide range of issues, including sexual and reproductive rights and the right to legal assistance for people detained in counterterrorism proceedings.
+She served as Parliamentarian of the Black Law Students Association and was an editor on the Yale Journal of Law and Feminism.
+As a student, she worked at the Institute for Justice and Democracy in Haiti on promoting accountability for UN peacekeeping abuses and state-sponsored violence against anti-corruption protesters.
+She also interned at the European Court of Human Rights, where her research focused on state responsibility for environmental disasters and industrial accidents.